The chemical distance in random interlacements in the low-intensity regime: Lower bound on the chemical distance in random interlacements

 \begin{remark} The half-closed boxes $V (x, L_k)$ refer to the state of the vertex $x$ on the renormalization.
 We follow the convention in these type of arguments, and set $x$ as the left-bottom corner of $V (x, L_k)$.
-We remark, however, that the favourable event $G_{x,0}^u$ is measurable on the $\sigma$-algebra generated by the coordinate maps of $B_x (2L_0)$; in this later box, $x$ is at the centre. \end{remark}
+We remark, however, that the favourable event $G_{x,0}^{u,v}$ is measurable on the $\sigma$-algebra generated by the coordinate maps of $B_x (2L_0)$; where in this later box, $x$ is at the centre. \end{remark}

 In the framework of the multi-scale renormalization, Proposition~\ref{prop:annulus} shows that a vertex $x \in \mathbb{G}_0$ is $0$-good with high probability as $u \to 0$, or equivalently, as $L_0 \to \infty$ (here we recall that $\varepsilon > 0 $ in \eqref{eq:L0_scale} is a fixed value).
-Let us present this statement as a corollary of Proposition~\ref{prop:annulus}. \begin{lemma} The event $G^u_{x,0}$ satisfies that
+Let us present this statement as a corollary of Proposition~\ref{prop:annulus}. \begin{lemma} There exists a $ \newet \in (0,1) $ such that